Drug Detox in Los Angeles at Muse

 Quitting Cold Turkey – the Risks

 Deciding to take drug detoxing into your own hands can be problematic and, in some cases, fatal.
-It’s more dangerous to go cold turkey if you have an addiction to benzodiazepine, alcohol or methadone.
+It’s more dangerous to go cold turkey if you have an addiction to benzodiazepine, alcohol or opiates.

 But what makes quitting cold turkey dangerous is the relapse factor.
 When you go through a detox, your tolerance for the drug is higher.